 Record Date (day-month-year): 2021.

 Record Time:

 Record Location:

 Contact Information Key Informant

 Name:

 Phone:

 Email:

-Occupation / function: ·
+Occupation / function:

 Chance Find Details

-1. Date of Chance Find (day-month-year): 2021.
+1. Date of Chance Find (day-month-year): 2021

-Date of Chance Find (day-month-year): Time of Chance Find: AM / PM 2021.

-2021.

 2. Time of Chance Find: AM / PM

-2. Time of Chance Find: AM / PM3.
-Location of Chance Find (provide as much details as possible):

-2. Time of Chance Find: AM / PM3.
-Location of Chance Find (provide as much details as possible):

-2. Time of Chance Find: AM / PM3.
-Location of Chance Find (provide as much details as possible):

-2. Time of Chance Find: AM / PM3.
-Location of Chance Find (provide as much details as possible):

-2. Time of Chance Find: AM / PM3.
-Location of Chance Find (provide as much details as possible):

-2. Time of Chance Find: AM / PM 3.
-Location of Chance Find (provide as much details as possible):
+3. Location of Chance Find (provide as much details as possible):

+4. Nature of Chance Find

+(Please check / tick the correct box)

+□ object

 □ group of structures

 □ site

 □ natural landscape

 □ skeletal remains

 5. Has the Project Manager been notified by the contractor of the Chance Find?

 □ YES

 □ NO

 6. Has the Project Manager notified relevant authorities?
-If YES, which authority was notified and wl nen?
+If YES, which authority was notified and when?

 □ NRPB.
 Date: and Time:

-☐ MECYS.
+□ MECYS.
 Date: and Time:

 □ VROMI.
 Date: and Time:

 □ Police Department.
 Date: and Time:

+Police Department.
+Date: and Time:7.
+If NO, why was the authority not notified?

 7. If NO, why was the authority not notified?

+7. If NO, why was the authority not notified?
 Delineation and security of the area of the Chance Find

-Delineation and security of the area of the Chance Find 8.
-How was the area of the Chance Find delineated and secured?
-[Suggestion to also use photographic